Tooele City Attorney

 (4) City Council Review.
 The City Council shall accept, accept with conditions, or reject said plan within a reasonable time following the action of the Planning Commission.

 (5) Preliminary Plan Approval.
 The following qualifications shall govern approval of the preliminary plan:

 (a) Approval of the preliminary plan by the Planning Commission is tentative only, involving merely the general acceptability of the layout as submitted.

-(c) Where a preliminary plan contemplates more than one final subdivision plat, the failure of a subdivider to submit a completed final plat application for a second or subsequent subdivision final plat within two years of the previous subdivision final plat approval by the City Council shall cause the City Council approval for all un-platted portions of the preliminary plan to automatically lapse and expire and become of no further force or effect.
+(c) Where a preliminary plan contemplates more than one final subdivision plat or phase, the failure of a subdivider to submit a completed final plat application for a second or subsequent phase within the scope of the same subdivision preliminary plan within one year of acceptance of public improvements from the previous subdivision phase shall cause the approval for all un-platted portions of the preliminary plan to automatically lapse and expire and become of no further force or effect.
 Thereafter, the subdivider must recommence the land use application process then in effect.

 7-19-9.
 Plats and data for approval of preliminary plan.